actualbudget/actual/docs/getting-started/sync.md

 # Syncing Across Devices

 Actual is a different kind of app.
-Instead of storing all of your data on the internet by default, it stores all of your data locally.
+It stores all of your data on your installed Actual server by default AND it stores all of your data on your local device.
 That means it works regardless of your network connection, and you always have direct access to your data.
+Your data never goes to any external servers that you don't choose.
+It's your data, and you're in control.

 We don't want to throw away the internet though.
 It's too useful.
-When your data is stored in the cloud, you can access it from any device easily, and you never have to worry about losing your data in case you drop your laptop or phone into a lake.
+You can set up your server to access it through a VPN or through the wider internet.
+The choice is yours.
+You can access it from any device easily, and you never have to worry about losing your data in case you drop your laptop or phone into a lake.

 That's why we automatically sync all of your data to your selected server in the background.
 You get the best of both worlds: all data is local by default, but if internet is available, your data is seamlessly backed up and synced to all other devices.
 This is the opposite of most apps which heavily rely on the internet to be available.